Bira/octopus-carnival/_drafts/wir-mm-4e-orcus.md

   configuration, and yet another indication that blood fiends should really be undead demons instead of abominations.

-- Level 28: Dorensain, 2 dreat wraith, 2 epic liches, and 10 abyssal ghoul
+- Level 28: Dorensain, 2 dread wraiths, 2 epic liches, and 10 abyssal ghoul
   myrmidons.

 - Level 34: Orcus, 2 atropals, and 8 lich vestiges.
 What, you thought the big